 Fortunately, we’ve never needed to lean on each other this way.
 But it was always there.
 That’s a huge benefit.

 This is a fairly recent development, but a big one.
 In the last few years, we’ve gotten on the same page financially.
-We set mutual goals and challenge each other to stretch.
+We set financial goals and challenge each other to stretch.
 Every year we’ve stretched farther – and always exceeded our initial goals.

 At first, this was usually me pushing us to save and invest more.
 Then, suddenly, she was pushing and stretching as hard.
 Downsizing our home, the biggest financial choice we’ve made, was her idea!